aracelivegamagro/SocialNavigation_GSOC17/index.md

 3. [My progress](https://robocomp.github.io/web/gsoc/2017/araceli/post3)

 ## Content in GitHub
-The work done during GSOC'17 can be found in the following [link](https://github.com/aracelivegamagro/robocomp-shelly).
+The work done during GSOC'17 can be found in the following github [repository](https://github.com/aracelivegamagro/robocomp-shelly).

 Also, all the commits made for this project can be found in the following [link](https://github.com/aracelivegamagro/robocomp-shelly/commits/master).